Brasilian Serenata: One Track Mind Review

 Conversely, Dori preferred to keep everything closer to home.
 To put it another way, think of songwriting as something that exists in one dimension.
 An arranger thinks in multiple dimensions.

-This album – the first for Quincy Jones’s Qwest Records – was also the first in a run of several memorable recordings which mark the pinnacle of his career.
+This album – the first for Quincy Jones’s Qwest Records – was also the first in a run of several memorable recordings that mark the pinnacle of his career.

 It begins with Joel Nakamura’s cover art.
 The painting perfectly captures the essence of Dori’s music.
 It shows a guitar riding along with a wave of sound, crossing nature’s own river to a place of sun-drenched calm.
 A visual metaphor for a Brazilian Serenata.